Druwww/19_20_TWOIng4_Project/backend/README.md

 And for the Satistics and particular requests :

--sensors/numberSensors : return number of sensors in numberSensors -measures/lastMeasures : return numberMeasures in body last measurer from all collection -measure/lastMeasure : return numberMeasures(in body) last measurer from all the param give in the body (like get measure)
+-sensors/numberSensors : return number of sensors in numberSensors -sensors/lastSensors : return the n last sensor created in time (n define in the body by numberSensors) -measures/lastMeasures : return numberMeasures in body last measurer from all collection -measure/lastMeasure : return numberMeasures(in body) last measurer from all the param give in the body (like get measure)